paskal/blog/content/post/2021/year-of-sre-work-on-bitrix/index.md

 Leading that effort was the most satisfying thing I've done in the last few years.
 Helping my father succeed in his business and, as a result, assisting a dozen people to save their jobs felt more meaningful than doing my part in the corporation, but having that corporate work experience and the world's best experts working alongside me was the precondition for me to bear that load.

-[^pagespeed]: I haven't looked into reasons of bad PageSpeed performance, as I didn't want to spend time on a tool that can misbehave that badly.
+[^pagespeed]: I haven't looked into reasons for bad PageSpeed performance, as I didn't want to spend time on a tool that can misbehave that badly.